evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 ![Representative Raspberry Pi family board used as a visual reference for the controller host](assets/png/raspberry_pi_reference.png){ width=72% }

-The Raspberry Pi was a useful choice because it is inexpensive, physically small, Linux-based, and realistic for a controller proof of concept.
+It was a practical choice because it is small, inexpensive, Linux-based, and realistic for a field-style controller proof of concept.

 ## 4.2 STM32 Blue Pill Role

-The STM32 Blue Pill acts as the protocol bridge.
-Its job is to sit between the Raspberry Pi and the reader and translate between two worlds:
+The STM32 Blue Pill acts as the bridge between the Raspberry Pi and the reader.
+Its job is to translate between two different worlds:

 1. the Raspberry Pi speaks high-level ASCII commands over USB CDC,
 2. the reader speaks OSDP over RS-485.

 ![Representative STM32 Blue Pill style development board used as a bridge hardware reference](assets/png/stm32_reference.png){ width=78% }

-This design keeps the Python backend simpler.
-Instead of making Python deal with low-level frame timing and bus direction switching, those responsibilities stay inside the embedded firmware.
+That keeps the Python backend much simpler, because low-level frame timing and bus direction switching stay inside the embedded firmware.

 ## 4.3 What the Repository Firmware and Python Code Reveal About Bridge Behavior

-The repository now includes the STM32 bridge firmware source under [osdp-controller/src/main.cpp](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/osdp-controller/src/main.cpp) and [osdp-controller/src/osdp_cp.cpp](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/osdp-controller/src/osdp_cp.cpp), together with the USB bootloader under [bootloader/src/main.cpp](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/bootloader/src/main.cpp).
-The Python bridge client in [bridge.py](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/bridge.py) still provides the clearest host-side view of how the backend talks to the MCU.
+The STM32 bridge firmware lives in [osdp-controller/src/main.cpp](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/osdp-controller/src/main.cpp) and [osdp-controller/src/osdp_cp.cpp](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/osdp-controller/src/osdp_cp.cpp), while the USB bootloader lives in [bootloader/src/main.cpp](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/bootloader/src/main.cpp).
+The Python client in [bridge.py](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/bridge.py) gives the clearest host-side picture of how the backend talks to the MCU.
 The backend sends commands such as:

 1. `PING`
 2. `STATUS`